TaqiT/TaqiT/README.md

 <h3 align="left">💻Cybersecurity and CS at Drexel</h3>
 <img style="margin-top: 3000px;" align="right" alt="Coding" width="350" src="https://hellofuture.orange.com/app/uploads/2021/04/home-HF_GA-1920x1080-CYBERSECU.gif">

 Hi😄 My name is Taqi Tahmid an undergraduate student at Drexel University studying Cybersecurity and Computer Science.

 I am deeply passionate about the engineering aspects of cybersecurity.
 My pursuit is driven by a desire to understand the intricacies of cybersecurity and its profound implications on global security, technology, and society.

-Actively seeking internships and opportunities for personal and professional growth, I aim to immerse myself in the ever-evolving field of cybersecurity, where I can apply engineering principles to address complex challenges and contribute to meaningful advancements in the industry.
+I am actively seeking internships and opportunities for personal and professional growth.
+I aim to immerse myself in the ever-evolving field of cybersecurity, where I can apply engineering principles to address complex challenges and contribute to meaningful advancements in the industry.

 - 👨‍💻 I’m currently learning **Penetration Testing**